MeeperTheGreat99/systemshock-enhanced/README.md

 Added Features so far:
 ======================

-- **_Toggleable Persistent Mouselook (Keep MLook)_**
+- **_Persistent Mouselook Toggle (Keep MLook)_**
 Default: Off
+Location: Options
-Description: Located in the options menu.
-When on, your mouse will stay locked to the center of the screen when picking up an item or opening a container.
-I added this because I prefer to play that way, locking and unlocking the mouse manually, and so do some other people.
-It's mainly for muscle memory actually.
+Description: If enabled, your cursor will stay locked to the center of the screen when interacting with anything.
+If locking/unlocking the mouselook manually is your thing, this is for you.

 - **_Keyboard Keypad Support_**
 Description: Changes in-game keypad binds to use your keyboard's keypad instead of the row of number keys at the top.
 That way, the number keys are still availible for toggling hardware implants.

 - **_Extra Digital Audio Channels_**
-Default: 32
+Default: 4
+Location: Audio options
-Description: Normally, you may choose from 2, 4, or 8 digital audio channels in the audio options.
+Description: Normally, you may choose from 2, 4, or 8 digital audio channels.
+But this is the 21st century, we have _much_ more than a measily 8 channels available on modern hardware.
 Now, you may additionally choose 16 or 32 channels.
-I added this because there are semi-rare cases when all channels are easily filled up, such as the room with all the Z-44 Plastique (TM) on the Storage level.
-Now I know 32 is totally overkill, but who knows?
-Maybe someday there will be a reason to have 32 channels.
+Justifiable, because there are semi-rare cases when all channels are easily filled up, such as the room with all the Z-44 Plastique (TM) on the Storage level.
+Now I know 32 is totally overkill for ol 'Shock, and so you may ask "why?".
+And to that I say, science isn't about why.
+It's about why not.

 - **_Field of View Slider_**
 Default: 80
+Location: Video preferences
-Description: Located in video options menu.
-Adds an FOV slider that ranges from 70 to 135 degrees.
+Description: A camera field of view slider that ranges from 60 to 120 degrees.
-Note: FOV cannot be changed while using the OpenGL renderer.
+Note: ~~FOV cannot be changed while using the OpenGL renderer.
 It will stay at the default 80.
-This is because changing FOV causes a crash in certain areas when using the OpenGL renderer.
+This is because changing FOV causes a crash in certain areas when using the OpenGL renderer.~~ This is no longer an issue.
+(Yippie!!!)

 - **_Main Menu Button_**
+Location: Pause menu
-Description: Located in the pause menu.
-This button will return you directly to the main menu that is shown upon starting the game.
-Keep in mind that it will not ask for confirmation and instead will immediately send you there upon clicking it.
+Description: This button will send you straight to the main menu that is shown upon starting the game, no detours or restarts.
+There is now a yes/no confirmation when clicking the button.

 - **_Quick Use/Pickup Key_**
 Default: `C`
-Description: Adds a key which will instantly pickup and add an object you are looking at to your inventory, or use the object if it cannot be picked up.
+Description: A key which will instantly pickup and add an object you are looking at to your inventory, or use the object if it cannot be picked up.

-- **_Fullscreen Video Option_**
+- **_Fullscreen Toggle_**
 Default: Off
+Location: Video preferences
-Description: Located in the video prefs menu.
-Adds a button which toggles fullscreen and saves your preference inside the prefs file.
-Pressing `Alt+Enter` also saves the new fullscreen state.
-The launch options, `-fullscreen` or `-windowed` may also be specified when starting the game in order to run in the selected mode.
-Setting launch options will not change the saved mode in the prefs file.
+Description: When clicked, the button toggles the game into or out of a fullscreen window.
+It also saves your preference.
+Pressing `Alt+Enter` functions the exact same.
+The launch options, `-fullscreen` or `-windowed` may also be specified when starting the game in order to force it to run in the desired mode.
+However, these launch options will not change the saved preference mode.

 Planned and/or WIP Features:
 ============================